fat1nad/CJ-The-Gem-Series/README.md

 # CJ - The Gem Series

-A little AR application, for android, to browse through a made up retail product series.
+A little AR application to browse through a made up retail product series.

 ## How To Run